whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 This shows why so many people of unhealthy nations are lost, with ineffective politics and endless corruption, greed, discrimination, and pollution, no matter who people vote for.
 When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to choose and uphold their own laws -- injustice and ineffective political movements become normalized.

-As long as people accept their own submissive obedience as legitimate, they will be distracted by endless political debates and ignore the root of the problem.
+As long as people accept their own submissive obedience as legitimate, they will be distracted by endless political debates that ignore the root problem.
 People may debate political issues looking at left-wing vs right-wing, republican vs democrat, capitalism vs communism, or monarchy vs democracy, but all these are tyrannical as long as a few people impose the law, and the rest obey it.
 Only when people stop accepting their own submissive obedience as legitimate can they begin to have meaningful political conversations.

-Can you imagine living in a society where everyone accepts responsibility for seeking justice and upholding their laws, with each person acting in solidarity with everyone else to ensure that no one is mistreated?
-Few people find stories of how whole villages or nations can stand in solidarity, so let's look at an example so you know what it's like.**
+Can you imagine living in a society where everyone accepts responsibility for seeking justice and upholding their laws, with everyone acting in solidarity to ensure that no one is mistreated?
+Few people have heard stories of how a whole village or nation can stand in solidarity, not just as an abstract idea but a practical way of life.
+Let's look at an example so you can see what it's like.**

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Practice standing for what's right</div>
-<div class="rev-act-body">When you act on your urge to stand for what's right, you bring justice, connection, and understanding into the world.
-Think about a time you saw someone disrespected, misunderstood, cheated, or attacked, whether on TV or in person.
-How did you respond?
-How could you have taken a stand to make the situation turn out better?
-Look for another instance where someone around you is disrespected, and find a way to help address the disrespect so it doesn't happen again.</div></div>

 ### The Nootka Stand in Solidarity